yawaramin/scala-modules/README.md

-  - Scala doesn't really optimise for using curried functions, so if we want to use that style function composition using `andThen` and partial application is the [most idiomatic](http://stackoverflow.com/a/20574722/20371) way to do it.
+  - Scala doesn't really optimise for using curried functions, so if we want to use that style function composition using `andThen` and partial application is the most idiomatic way to do it ('In scala, what's the idiomatic way to apply a series of composed functions to a value?', 2013).

     In OCaml or F# we could use the 'forward-pipe' operator (`|>`).
 We can define a forward-pipe operator in Scala (and people have); but the implementation isn't something you want running in production.